openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 #### Failure Modes
-- If a user sets a header with a value which may expand to a size greater than tune.bufsize - tune.maxrewrite then haproxy will send a `400` in response.
+- If a user sets a header with a value which may expand to a size greater than tune.bufsize - tune.maxrewrite then HAProxy will send a `400` in response.
 For example: Setting repeatedly a dynamic value having a fetcher `ssl_c_der` and a converter `base64` which exceeds the limit.
   By default, tune.maxrewrite is 8192 and tune.bufsize is 32768.
 ```html